ABhole2025/fa25-portfolio-ABhole2025/_projects/torque_wrench.md

 #### Stress Concentration Considerations

-There was a noticeable stress concentration in this design.
+There was a noticeable stress concentration in my design.
+Although the maximum stress at the concetration was within the required saftey factors, I still did some experimenting with the shape of the wrench to see if it could be lowered.
+I attempted widening the top of the wrench, and also filleting the section where the drive meets the handle.
+Below is the new geometry and stress analysis.

 New Geometry:
 <img src="{{ '/assets/images/filet_wide_top.png' | relative_url }}"